 The final trail for our weekend in Gatlinburg was the hike to Rainbow Falls.
 We actually didn’t start the day planning to hike this trail and after a long winter of being indoors found it a bit more challenging than we expected, but it was well worth the trip and as the hard work is the first part of the hike, we felt terrific by the time we finished!

 Rainbow Falls is about 2.7 miles from the trailhead (just a few stops past the visitor center), and it is ALL uphill.
 The elevation rises by over 1500 feet!
 Be sure to bring water, and prepare yourself for frequent stops to catch your breath.
 The trail is well-marked and fairly wide in most spots.
 There are stairs here and there, but mostly just trail – and there are lots of rocks and branches, so you really do have to watch your feet.
+In fact, I’d be sure you have a sturdy pair of hiking shoes for this hike.
+My personal favorites are from Columbia – I don’t think you can go wrong with ANY of their outdoor gear.

 Luckily, the descent is all downhill, so aside from the branches and rocks on the trail it’s quite easy.
 It probably took us half the time to get down than it did to get to the top.